statisticalbiotechnology/dsbook/dsbook/statistics/multiple.md

 ## Introduction

-In high throughput biology, analysis often involves testing a large number of hypotheses simultaneously.
+In high-throughput biology, analysis often involves testing a large number of hypotheses simultaneously.
 This is common in fields like genomics, transcriptomics, and proteomics, where experiments might involve thousands of genes or proteins being tested for associations with a condition or trait.
-The challenge of multiple hypothesis testing arises because, when many tests are conducted, the likelihood of obtaining false positives (incorrectly rejecting a null hypothesis) increases.
+A key challenge here is multiple hypothesis testing: when many tests are conducted, the probability of obtaining false positives increases because even a small chance of error for each test can accumulate across thousands of tests, resulting in a substantial number of false discoveries.

 To understand this, imagine testing 1,000 hypotheses with a significance threshold ($\alpha$) of 0.05.
 If the null hypothesis is true for all these tests, we would still expect about 5% of them, or 50 tests, to be significant simply by chance.
 Without any correction for multiple comparisons, the results are prone to contain many false positives, reducing the reliability of the conclusions drawn from the data.